July 3, 2014 by lmorgan · Comments Off

 Notice of meeting published as required by statute.

 A complete record of these minutes as well as all resolutions and agreements are on file at the County Clerk’s office and are open to the public.

-Those responding to roll call: Bolling, Brandt, Kerkman, Baker, Williby and Schwager.
-Henery absent.
+Those responding to roll call: Bolling, Brandt, Kerkman, Baker, Williby, Henery and Schwager.